-D.8.1.
-Operating systems and IT security management
+D.8.1 Operating systems and IT security management

-Organization of the Company's IT is based on separating the IT security unit from IT operations and IT development.
-The rules set by the Company regarding IT risk management and IT security are based on the rules and recommendations contained in ISO/IEC 27001: 2013 Information technology - Security techniques - Information security management systems - Requirements and on guidelines and policies created by Generali Group: Group IT Security Guideline effective in CZE 11/2018, Group Information Security Guideline effective in CZE 04/2018 and Group Information Security Governance, Risk & Compliance Guideline effective in CZE 10/2018.
+Organization of the Company's IT is based on separating the IT security unit from other IT functions (IT operations, IT development etc.) The rules set by the Company regarding IT risk management and IT security are based on the rules and recommendations contained in ISO/IEC 27001: 2013 Information technology - Security techniques - Information security management systems - Requirements and on guidelines and policies created by Generali Group: Group Security Policy effective in CZE 11/2020, Group IT Security Guideline effective in CZE 11/2018 and Group Security Governance, Guideline effective in CZE 07/2020.

-D.8.2.
-Other risks
+D.8.2 Other risks